myspc-development/art-test/README.md

 composer install
 ```

-Install Node packages used for building JavaScript and CSS assets.
-The SCSS
+Install Node packages used for bundling JavaScript and compiling SCSS.
-compile step will be removed once all styles are migrated to Tailwind:
+The styles now integrate with the Salient theme and WPBakery modules:

 ```bash
 npm install